aakashharan-creator/Logger/README.md

 ## Key-word arguments
 * **important_params**
-  * a python list of paramters to print in the debugging console
+  * a python list of paramaters to print in the standard output

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.